tkoz0/flame-fractal-renderer/README.md

 ## command line options

-The help message for `ffbuf` (renderer for the grid buffer, currently 2d only):
+The help message for `ffbuf.out` (renderer for the grid buffer, currently 2d only):

 ```
 ffbuf: usage